aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 ### ownCloud CNRS (MyCore)

-Like DropBox, the app was installed by ansible but configure has to be done manually (e.g. server is `https://mycore.core-cloud.net`)
+Like DropBox, the app was installed by ansible but configure has to be done manually (e.g. server is `https://mycore.core-cloud.net`, username is email @ lab).
+Note that the owncloud interface mixes very badly with the dark theme of Mojave... (e.g. most of the inputs are white on white !).

 ## Certificates